phax/peppol-commons/README.md

 # News and noteworthy

+* v9.6.2 - work in progress
+    * Reworked the Peppol Document Type Identifier data model to handle non-XML syntax specific IDs as well
 * v9.6.1 - 2024-12-16
     * Added new class `PeppolNaptrURLProvider`
     * Fixed the Peppol Directory URL of `EPeppolNetwork.PRODUCTION`